 A wheat berry is just the whole kernel of wheat, bran + germ + endosperm, the way it grows in the field minus the husk.
 The top photo shows wheat berries and flour.

 The List: How to Use Different Whole Grains

-I’m far from an expert, but this will give you a place to start if you are perhaps the lucky winner of the Nutrimill grain mill (coming Friday) or are ready to diversify your flours or get your own grain grinder.
+I’m far from an expert, but this will give you a place to start if you are ready to diversify your flours or get your own grain grinder.